elastisys/compliantkubernetes/docs/adr/0023-allow-snippets-annotations.md

 [Configuration snippet annotations](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#configuration-snippet) are a powerful tool to allow injecting any kind of Nginx configuration into the Nginx Ingress Controller.
 For example, it allows things such as header renaming, custom authentication, etc.

 However, with great power comes great responsibility.
 Configuration snippet may break the Ingress Controller and cause downtime for all applications hosted in the Workload Cluster.
-Also, it opens up [CVE-2021-25742](https://github.com/kubernetes/ingress-nginx/issues/7837), which means that application developers can exfiltrate all Secrets in the Workload Cluster.
+Also, it opens up [CVE-2021-25742](https://github.com/kubernetes/ingress-nginx/issues/7837), which means that Application Developers can exfiltrate all Secrets in the Workload Cluster.

-How shall we best serve application developers without compromising platform stability and security?
+How shall we best serve Application Developers without compromising platform stability and security?

 ## Decision Drivers

-* We want to best serve application developers.
+* We want to best serve Application Developers.
 * We want to ensure platform stability and security.

 ## Considered Options